|

 Ido Galil

-I am a Deep Learning Researcher in the Deci group at NVIDIA (formerly Deci AI, acquired by NVIDIA) and a finishing PhD student under Prof. Ran El-Yaniv at the
+I am a Deep Learning Researcher in the Deci group at NVIDIA (formerly Deci AI, acquired by NVIDIA).

 CS faculty,